-3 cups of heavy cream (or half and half or whole milk)
+3 cups heavy cream (or half and half or whole milk)

 Fresh tarragon (or thyme)

-- Bring a large pot of water to a boil.
+Bring a large pot of water to a boil.
 Salt it generously, about 1-2 tablespoons.
 Cut your cauliflower into bite-sized florets.
-Easiest way is to remove the stem and then break it apart with your hands into small florets.
+Remove the stem and then break it apart with your hands into small florets.
 Add the cauliflower florets to the salted, boiling water.
 Cook for about 10-12 minutes, or until tender, but not falling apart.

-- While the cauliflower is boiling, make your béchamel sauce.
+While the cauliflower is boiling, make your béchamel sauce.
 Béchamel is simply butter, flour and milk.
 It's the start to a mac-n-cheese sauce, any creamed vegetable dish, and it's one of those sauces you need to master.
 It's a game changer in cooking!
 So, start by making your roux, which is the thickening agent in this sauce.
 Melt 4 tablespoons of butter in a sauce pan.
 Then, sprinkle in 4 tablespoons of flour, and whisk together on medium heat.
 Cook this for about 1-2 minutes, or until the raw flour taste is cooked out.
-Then, slowly add in 3 cups of milk, cream, whatever you have (I use heavy cream for this because why the hell not), and whisk, whisk, whisk!
+Slowly add in 3 cups of milk or cream and whisk, whisk, whisk!
 Bring to high heat and continue whisking until the mixture gets thick.
 This will take about 4-5 minutes.
 Season with 1 teaspoon of salt, pepper, of nutmeg, and fresh tarragon.
 Your sauce should be thick here.
-It will thin out when you add the cauliflower to the pan, because there will be moisture attached to the veggie.
+It will thin out when you add the cauliflower to the pan, because there will be moisture attached to the cauliflower.